 Does “your agent” hold back important information until after you pay?
 There’s a lot of information you need to make a decision….
 Some agencies won’t give you a straight answer on the important information you need unless you pay them upfront.
 This is a bad sign.
 A good agent believes that the more information you have, the more likely you are to have trust and confidence in your relationship.
-For example, Sensible Surrogacy provides 100% consulting for you without any payment needed, for as long as you need to make your decision.
+For example, the SENSIBLE Surrogacy Agency provides 100% consulting for you without any payment needed, for as long as you need to make your decision.

 Are they Ethical?

 Will the agency and their selected partners treat your surrogate well?
 Do they arrange housing, nursing oversight, and a 24/7 emergency medical care?
 Some services cut corners and expenses by sending their surrogate home to live during the pregnancy.
 That may be fine in the United States, but foreign surrogates often live far away from the city and have little access to the medical care, and no way to reach clinic appointments other than long rides on public buses.
 Plus most have small children of their own — so living at home may not be the best option (especially toward the end of the pregnancy).

 Does the agency really understand your point of view and what’s important to you and your partner?
 Be cautious of “client managers” who are hired by clinics — they may not fully understand your concerns or desires.
 IVF and Surrogacy is a very personal and private matter.
 It’s important that the person who represents you is 100% on your side, understands your personal situation, has experience with the legal and personal obstacles you will face, and knows how important this unique opportunity is to your new family.

 Please keep these points in mind when you shop around…